 - Board members are elected according to Twin’s Memorandum and Articles of Association and to the Election by-law for a 3 year term.

 - Each year board members are expected to participate in 4 board meetings as well as any Annual or Extraordinary General meetings along with any sub-committee meetings or expert panels or working groups they agree to join.

 - Regular line management meetings with the Managing Director.

 - There may be occasional opportunities for international travel to visit Twin’s work at origin.

-Applications should be by CV and covering letter, outlining how your background and experience lends itself to the requirements of the job description and person specification.
+Please send your CV and covering letter, outlining how your background and experience lends itself to the requirements of the job description and person specification.

 Applications should be sent to firstname.lastname@example.org and addressed for the attention of Richard Anstead.

 We welcome support from experts or professionals looking to share or develop their experience in fair trade and development.

 We would also welcome help from communications and marketing professionals in developing our organisation’s profile and those of our members.